jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Classic/introduction.rst

 ############

 Each da Vinci arm (MTM, PSM, ECM) is controlled by a single box.
-A different controller is used for the Setup joints (see below).
+A different controller is used for the Setup joints (see :ref:`SUJ Classic controller <constrollers-suj-classic>`).
 There are three major major versions of controllers for the da Vinci Classic, based on the FPGA version used (V1, V2 or V3).

 The V1 and V2 controllers are built around 2 QLA/FPGA stacks.
 Both
 boards (QLA and FPGA logic board) were designed by JHU.
 Since a QLA